Links to COVID-19 Information and Resources

 UH is subject to many different laws and regulations involving the protection of sensitive information.
 The UH Data Governance Program (EP 2.215) provides oversight for the management of Institutional Data across the UH System and the UH Information Security Program and Data Classification Categories (EP 2.214) provides guidance on protecting UH sensitive data in compliance with the various regulations.

 If your department is interested in a tailored presentation to address your unit’s specific concerns, please send an email with your request to: firstname.lastname@example.org

 Multi-Factor Authentication (MFA) is available for all UH students, faculty, and staff.
-Several services require the use of MFA in order to help better ensure the security of personally identifiable information (PII), including confidential student information (through Banner 9 Admin Pages) and your own personal information (the statewide Payroll system – Hawaii Information Portal or HIP, and the upcoming PeopleSoft HR 9.2 self-service).
+Several services require the use of MFA in order to help better ensure the security of personally identifiable information (PII), including confidential student information (through Banner 9 Admin Pages) and your own personal information (the statewide Payroll system – Hawaii Information Portal, or HIP, and PeopleSoft HR 9.2 self-service).
 We encourage all faculty and staff to sign up for MFA.
 UH Login and MFA have been recently updated to now allow for web browsers to optionally remember MFA for 7 days.

 High-Performance Computing & Cyberinfrastructure